apperia-de/tbb/README.md

   botToken: "YOUR_TELEGRAM_BOT_TOKEN" # Enter your Telegram bot token which can be obtained from https://telegram.me/botfather
 database:
   type: sqlite # One of sqlite | postgres | mysql
-  filename: "app.db" # Only required for type sqlite
+  filename: "tbot.db" # Only required for type sqlite
   #dsn: "user:pass@tcp(127.0.0.1:3306)/dbname?charset=utf8mb4&parseTime=True&loc=Local" # Only required for type postgres or mysql
 botSessionTimeout: 5 # Timeout in minutes before bot sessions will be deleted to save memory.
 ```